kido2k3/IOT_SMART_LOCK/README.md

 # IOT_SMART_LOCK
 This repository for the project in HCMUT

+Please contact me if you have any advice about code style, file organization, code mistakes, how to optimize the project, etc.

+My email is phong.to2k3@hcmut.edu.vn

+Your advice is my appreciation
 # Main functions
 -  Opening by either the user's fingerprint or the input password.
 -  Having CCTV camera in front of door.